MadeByPi/UMDWrap/readme.md

 Fields exposed in Haxe with the `@:expose` metadata will be available in the module.

-Creates modules that will work with AMD (requirejs) or CommonJS, and will expose any exports to globally if those options are not available.
+Creates modules that will work with AMD (requirejs) or CommonJS, and will expose any exports globally if those options are not available.

 See `run-examples.bat` and the `example/` folder for basic usage examples.

 If you need it, `nekotools boot UMDWrap.n` will create an executable version of the tool.

-Based on the templates at https://github.com/umdjs/umd
+Based on templates from [umdjs](https://github.com/umdjs/umd)